DeepakDarkiee/great-text/README.md

 # Great Text

-This package enables you to print pretty text like below
+This package enables you to print great text like below
 ![image](https://github.com/DeepakDarkiee/great-text/blob/master/great.png?raw=True).

 To install this package, use